Open quantum systems with particle and bath driven by time-dependent fields

 The situation, to the best of our knowledge, has been considered only in very few previous contributions, i.e. in Ref. \cite{CuiZaccone2018} and in Refs. \cite{Grabert2018,Indians}.
 Recently, in Ref. \cite{Albarelli}, a dependence on time has been considered in the coupling part of the particle-bath Hamiltonian.
 In Ref. \cite{CuiZaccone2018} it was shown, for the classical generalized Langevin equation (GLE), that the time-dependent driving force radically modifies the fluctuation-dissipation relation, introducing a new term to it, proportional to the time autocorrelation of the external field.
 This result implies that such driven systems cannot, in any instance, be reduced to a Markovian dynamics, and are, thus, intrinsically non-Markovian, due to this new term in the fluctuation-dissipation relation (FDR).
 It was subsequently shown, in Ref. \cite{Gamba2024}, that this form of the FDR is responsible for strongly anomalous diffusion behaviour in systems of classical charged particles under an external time-dependent electric field, leading to the prediction of hyperballistic superdiffusion regime in the particle transport.

 Here, we extend the classical derivation of the generalized Langevin equation for particle-bath systems driven by a time-dependent external field to the quantum regime.
 Besides the quantum GLE for time-driven open quantum systems, we derive the corresponding FDR, which, also in this case, has an additional term that depends on the time autocorrelation of the external force operator.
+This term renders the FDR intrinsically non-Markovian, even if the original undriven system is Markovian in the absence of the external time-dependent field.

-This is then used to obtain a new generalized form for the quantum Johnson-Nyquist noise \cite{Callen1951}, that accounts for the effects of the time-dependent driving force on both the "particles" (e.g. electrons) and on the heat bath (e.g. the lattice ions).
+This result is then used to obtain a new generalized form for the quantum Johnson-Nyquist noise \cite{Callen1951}, that accounts for the effects of the time-dependent driving force on both the "particles" (e.g. electrons) and on the heat bath (e.g. the lattice ions).